k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 - You can provide access to a PostgreSQL database if you have one.
 If you do not, one is provided with the TDM application.
 - TDM requires login details with full **create**, **delete** and **update** privileges.
 - It is also a possibility to install a PostgreSQL database from the K2View predefined **tarball** file.
-- The tarball that is supplied by **K2view** is PGSQL 13.3 with the TLS mode enabled.
+- The tarball provided by **K2view** is PGSQL 13.3 with the TLS mode enabled.
 - The user and password are **postgres**, port is the default port (5432).

 Locations of important files are as follows: